 This weekend I attended a wedding.
 Weddings are difficult days to dress for.
 What time is the wedding?
 Where is it located?
 What religion is the couple?
 What is your role (or the role of your date) in this wedding?
 What colors are unacceptable?
+Below I share what to wear for any kind of wedding… however I need to first ask a few questions to determine what sort of event you will be attending.

 What Time is The Wedding?

-Etiquette states that you do not dress in formal attire until after 5pm.
-This means if the wedding begins before this time, one does not wear strapless, sequins, floor length or stylized updos.
+Etiquette states that you do not dress in formal attire until after 5 pm.
+This means if the wedding begins before this time, one does not wear strapless, sequins, floor-length, or stylized updos.

 Safe bets for this mix are nice suits (with a skirt, or pants with dressy heels), or a sheath dress in a dark color like black, plum, burgundy.